hellostealth/stealth-facebook/README.md

 You can also specify the height of the webview window that opens up in Messenger via: `webview_height`.
 You can choose between `compact`, `tall`, and `full`.

-You can also disable the default share button in the Webview (for sensitive info) by setting the `webview_share_button` property to `hide`.

 More info [here](https://developers.facebook.com/docs/messenger-platform/webview).

+You can also disable the default share button of the webview window (for sensitive info) by setting the `webview_share_button` property to `hide`.

 #### call